bazaarvoice/bv-ui-core/lib/api/README.md

 ##### options.productIds

 An array of product ids to query for.
+A warning will be emitted if over 100 products are requested.

 ##### options.environment